FAQs

 Delegations

-Members of the CMRITO are not permitted to delegate the controlled acts they are authorized to perform and do not typically perform delegated acts.
-This is because most of the controlled acts CMRITO members perform in their practice fall under the five authorized acts they already have the authority to perform, provided they have a direct order or a medical directive to perform the authorized act.
-However, on occasion, some members will accept and perform the delegation of a controlled act which is not one of the five authorized acts.
+Registrants of the CMRITO are not permitted to delegate the controlled acts they are authorized to perform and do not typically perform delegated acts.
+This is because most of the controlled acts CMRITO registrants perform in their practice fall under the five authorized acts they already have the authority to perform, provided they have a direct order or a medical directive to perform the authorized act.
+However, on occasion, some registrants will accept and perform the delegation of a controlled act which is not one of the five authorized acts.

-• For example: communicating to an individual or their personal representative a diagnosis is not one of the controlled acts authorized to members of CMRITO.
-However, members who perform procedures where pregnancy may be a contraindication may need to communicate pregnancy test results to their patient after performing a pregnancy test.
+• For example: communicating to an individual or their personal representative a diagnosis is not one of the controlled acts authorized to registrants of CMRITO.
+However, registrants who perform procedures where pregnancy may be a contraindication may need to communicate pregnancy test results to their patient after performing a pregnancy test.
 This process would need to be set up as a delegation.

 The Health Profession Regulators of Ontario (HPRO) have developed a guide to address questions regarding the use of orders (direct orders and medical directives) and delegations across all professions and practice settings.
 You can find more information as well as templates for medical directives and delegations on the HRPO website.